Odawara District

 "The pole next to the switch signal."

-Brother Iwakawa wasn't sitting on the stand at the beginning of Sacrament meeting, and the members knew why.
+Brother Iwakawa wasn’t sitting on the stand at the beginning of Sacrament meeting and everybody knew why.

 "We have a new member of the branch!"
 President Kanda announced proudly.
 "Sister Iwakawa gave birth to a girl Saturday morning.
 Three-point-two kilograms!"